vueuse/schema-org/docs/guide/quick-setup.md

 # Quick Setup

-If you're not familiar with Schema.org, then the quickest way to get started is with the `defineBasicPreset`.

-The preset will generate the Schema.org that is required for all pages: `WebPage` and `WebSite`.
-It assumes your identity as an `Organization`.
-If you're creating a blog for yourself, see the guide below.
+This package aims to get you up and running as quickly as possible with Schema.org that make a different for your sites search appereance.

+For this, it's recommended that you create some Schema.org entries for all public pages: `WebPage`, `WebSite` and an identity.

+An identity can either be an `Organization` or a `Person`.
+Most of the time an `Organization` will suite, unless your building a personal blog.

+The recommended spot to put this configuration is in your `App.vue` file or a default layout file.

 It's recommended you put this code in your `App.vue` or a default layout file.